It means you’re taking additional risk.

-As an example, Windows XP reached what Microsoft calls “end of mainstream support” in 2009.
-Any or all efforts that might have gone into improving or changing the software was redirected to newer versions of Windows.
-XP continued to work, but in many ways, that shift signaled the beginning of the end for the operating system.
+As an example, Windows 7 reached what Microsoft called “end of mainstream support”.
+At that time, any or all efforts that might have gone into improving or changing the software were redirected to newer versions.
+Windows 7 continued to work, but the shift in priorities signaled the beginning of the end for that operating system.

-In reality, I’m certain in the years leading up to that date, features or improvements were already being halted as work on newer versions took priority.
+I’m certain that in the years leading up to that, features or improvements were already quietly halted as work on newer versions took priority.

 No more fixes, mostly

-What “end of mainstream support” means is that even if a bug is found, it’s not going to get fixed unless it poses a security risk.
+What “end of mainstream support” means is that even if someone finds a bug, it will not get fixed unless it poses a security risk.

 Find a spelling error?
 It’s there forever.
 Does your favorite email program crash if you get too much email?
-If it’s passed the “end of mainstream support” date, that’s just not going to get fixed.
-Anything that breaks functionality somehow – perhaps even losing data – isn’t going to be repaired.
+If it’s passed the “end of mainstream support” date, that’s not going to get fixed.
+Anything that breaks functionality somehow — perhaps even losing data — will not be repaired.

-Presumably, the software has been out and in use for long enough for most major issues to have been caught and fixed.
-Unfortunately, there’s always “one more bug”.
+Presumably, the software has been out and in use for long enough that most major issues have been caught and fixed.
+Unfortunately, there’s always one more bug.

 The software will continue to work, but if you encounter non-security-related issues, you’ll have to work around them yourself.
 The software is what it is.

-The “right” solution at this point is to consider upgrading to a newer version.
+The typical solution at this point is to consider upgrading to a newer version.
 That version’s end-of-support date would presumably be further into the future.

 No more fixes of any kind

-I’ve called out security risks as a special kind of problem that will continue to be addressed for a longer time than other issues.
+Security risks are a special kind of update that is addressed for a longer time than other issues.

 Microsoft does this, but only for so long.
-At some point, even newly-discovered security issues will not be fixed.
-This is particularly troubling, because as the security gaps are found, the hacker and malware community becomes aware of such issues as well.
+At some point, they won’t fix even newly discovered security issues.
+This is particularly troubling because as security gaps are found, the hacker and malware community notices such issues as well.
 They can now write malware that specifically targets problems in that software that will not be fixed.
 Those vulnerabilities will be there forever, ripe for malware to reap.

-The software will continue to work, but it will no longer be updated in any way, even if problems put you at risk.
+The software will continue to work, but it will no longer be updated, even if problems put you at risk.

 It is what it is, forever.
 You’re completely on your own.

-Again, the right action is to upgrade to current, supported version of the software (i.e. Windows 10), or switch to different software entirely (i.e. Linux Mint 17.3), whose end-of-support dates are far enough out (October 2025 and April 2019, respectively) for you to continue to be supported and secure for some time to come.
+Again, the recommended action is to upgrade to a current, supported version of the software or switch to different software entirely (i.e. Linux).
+Those end-of-support dates are far enough out to continue to be supported and secure for some time to come.

 A variation on the “unsupported software” theme is software that continues to be available and updated — or not — on an unsupported platform.

-The last version that works on a particular platform will continue to work1, but any problems that result will remain.
-You’ll have to either work around them, or upgrade to newer, supported versions.
+The last version that works on a particular platform will continue to work, but any problems will remain.
+You’ll have to either work around them or upgrade to newer, supported versions.

 The software stops working

-Typically this happens when you update something else.
-The most common current example might be updating to Windows 10.
-It’s not unheard of for older printers to stop working.
-The drivers may be “unsupported software” when running Windows 10, and there’s almost nothing you can do …
+Typically, this happens when you update something else.
+The most common current example is updating to Windows 10 or 11 and having your older printer stop working.
+The drivers may be “unsupported software” on those new versions of Windows, and there’s almost nothing you can do…

-… except get a new printer, of course, or revert back to your old version of Windows for as long as that continues to be supported.
+…except get a new printer, of course, or revert to your old version of Windows for as long as that continues to be supported.